arantes555/electron-fetch/README.md

 	useSessionCookies: true, // (/!\ only works when running on Electron >= 7) Whether or not to automatically send cookies from session.,
 	user: undefined,    // When running on Electron behind an authenticated HTTP proxy, username to use to authenticate
-	password: undefined // When running on Electron behind an authenticated HTTP proxy, password to use to authenticate }
+	password: undefined // When running on Electron behind an authenticated HTTP proxy, password to use to authenticate
+	onLogin: undefined // When running on Electron behind an authenticated HTTP proxy, handler of electron.ClientRequest's login event.
+Can be used for acquiring proxy credentials in an async manner (e.g. prompting the user).
+}
 ```